 My first reaction to polls with such claims is usually a dismissive, Right — another skewing of statistical information.
 According to contributor Jarrett Stepman of dailysignal.com, however, “An annual poll conducted by the Victims of Communism Memorial Foundation again found that the younger generations have a far sunnier view of socialism and communism than their elders.”
 The poll breaks down the ages as those having the most unfavorable view of capitalism as Millennials ages 23-38 and “Gen Z” 16-22 year olds.

 Marion Smith, Executive Director for the Foundation, stated, “The historical amnesia about the dangers of comunism and socialism is on full display in this year’s report.”
-This is the fourth Report issued by the Foundatio.
-Smith also warned, “When we don’t educate our youngest generations about the historical truth of 100 million victims murdered at the hands of communist regimes over the past century, we shouldn’t be surprised at their willingness to embrace Marxist ideas.”
+This is the fourth Report issued by the Foundation.
+Smith also warned, “When we don’t educate our youngest generations about the historical truth of 100 million victims murdered at the hands of communist regimes over the past century, we shouldn’t be surprised at their willingness to embrace Marxist ideas.” (italics mine)